-Noordhoff et al. (2019) conducted a retrospective multicenter case series to evaluate the outcome of adjustable continence balloons for the treatment of SUI after TURP.
+Noordhoff et al. (2019) conducted a retrospective, multicenter case series to evaluate the outcome of adjustable continence balloons for the treatment of SUI after TURP.
 The study included 29 patients implanted with ProACT at two tertiary centers.
 Endpoints included patient-reported changes in pad count and complications.
-Preoperative severity of UI was determined by PPD counts, defined as mild (1-2 pads), moderate (3-4) pads, or severe (> 5 pads).
-Preoperative UI was mild in patients (24%), moderate in 12 patients (41%), and severe in 10 patients (35%).
-The study results revealed a median PPD count of one at both 6 months and at 12 months after implantation, respectively.
-At the last visit (median 21 months after implantation), the outcome on continence improved in 76% of patients, including, 45% dry patients.
+Preoperative severity of UI was determined by PPD counts, defined as mild (one to two pads), moderate (three to four pads), or severe (≥ five pads).
+Preoperative UI was mild in seven patients (24%), moderate in 12 patients (41%), and severe in ten patients (35%).
+The study results revealed a median PPD count of one at both six months and at 12 months after implantation, respectively.
+At the last visit (median 21 months after implantation), the outcome on continence improved in 76% of patients, including 45% dry patients.
 (Dry was defined as no pad or one PPD.)
-At 6 months and at 12 months after implantation, QOL scores also improved significantly.
+At six months and at 12 months after implantation, QOL scores also improved significantly.
 After a median follow-up of 28 months, all but one patient reported improvement on the PGII scale.
-Ten patients reported a "very much better" condition compared with before the implantation, 10 patients reported "much better," two patients reported "a little better," and one patient reported "no change."
+Ten patients reported a "very much better" condition compared with before the implantation; ten patients reported "much better," two patients reported "a little better," and one patient reported "no change."
 The results also showed that within 30 days postoperatively, a Clavien-Dindo grade less than or equal to II complication occurred in 24% of patients.
 The reintervention rate was also 24%.
 Failure of the intervention was observed in 31% of patients after a median follow-up of 18.1 months.
 The authors concluded that adjustable continence balloons for the treatment of SUI after TURP were found to be safe and efficient.
-These findings are limited by lack of a comparison group and small sample size.
+These findings are limited by lack of a comparison group and a small sample size.
 (This study is included in the Hayes health technology assessment.)